ainopara/CrashlyticsLogger/README.md

 ### Formatters

-`DateLogFormatter`: Inset timestamp at the beginning of every log message.
+`DateLogFormatter`: Insert timestamp at the beginning of every log message.

-`DispatchQueueLogFormatter`: Inset dispatch queue at the beginning of every log message.
+`DispatchQueueLogFormatter`: Insert dispatch queue at the beginning of every log message.

-`ErrorLevelLogFormatter`: Inset error level of the message at the beginning of every log message.
+`ErrorLevelLogFormatter`: Insert error level of the message at the beginning of every log message.

 ### LogViewers